seqfu/bam-readcount/README.md

 `bam-readcount` now supports CRAM files as input.

-If a reference is specified `-f FASTA`, it will override whatever is in the CRAM header.
+If a reference is specified with `-f`, it will override whatever is in the CRAM header.

 Otherwise, the reference(s) encoded in the CRAM header or a lookup by